cleanlab/label-errors/README.md

 Corrections are better than the datasets' given test labels, but they are **NOT** 100% perfect, nor are they intended to be.
 Some mistakes still exist. **Please report errors (with corrections) [[here](https://github.com/cleanlab/label-errors/discussions/4)].**

-Label errors are found based on [confident learning](https://l7.curtisnorthcutt.com/confident-learning) via the open-source [cleanlab](https://github.com/cleanlab/cleanlab) package.
+Label errors are found based on [confident learning](https://l7.curtisnorthcutt.com/confident-learning) via the open-source [cleanlab](https://github.com/cleanlab/cleanlab) package (specifically, [cleanlab v1.0](https://pypi.org/project/cleanlab/1.0/) was used).

 ## Contents